noheton/shepard/README.md

 ### 2. Prepare the reverse proxy

-- Apply for SSL certificates and store them in the system under `proxy/ssl/shepard.crt` and `proxy/ssl/shepard.key`
+- Apply for SSL certificates and store them in the system under `proxy/ssl/shepard.crt` (this needs to be a fullchain certificate) and `proxy/ssl/shepard.key`
 - Ideally, the wildcard subdomain (`*`) is included directly in the main certificate as a Subject Alternative Name (SAN) to only have to care about one certificate
 - Make sure that the DNS records resolve both the main name (e.g. `example.com`) and the wildcard subdomain (e.g. `test.example.com`)